marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 declare module 'remark-wiki-link';
 ```

-Either use a folder with markdown files you would like to use or create a new `test/resources` folder that contains some sample markdown files.
-In this post all examples and code will work with the latter one.
-If you want to follow this the create 4 files in that folder:
+Either use an already existing folder with markdown files or create a new `test/resources` folder that contains some sample markdown files.
+In this post, all examples and code will work with the latter one.
+If you want to follow it, the create 4 files in that folder:

 `test/resources/Dog.md`